wiheto/dfcbenchmarker/README.md

+# This package has been renamed.
+See github.com/wiheto/tvc_benchmarker

 # dfcbenchmarker

 Simulations for testing covariance tracking.
 Accompanies the article by Thompson et al (preprint) [A simulation and comparison of dynamic functional connectivity methods](https://www.biorxiv.org/content/early/2017/11/01/212241)